-Holtec is planning to dump over 1 million gallons of radioactive water from the spent fuel pool of the Pilgrim Nuclear Power Plant into our beautiful Cape Cod Bay
+Holtec is planning to dump one million gallons of radioactive water into Cape Cod Bay.

 Mass.
 Lawmakers Condemn Proposal to Dump Radioactive Water Into Cape Cod Bay

 The Pilgrim Nuclear Power Station in Plymouth shut down in 2019, and ever since, there has been speculation about what will happen to the million gallons of radioactive waste sitting offshore....

 By Staff Reports • Published January 12, 2022 Updated on January 12, 2022 at 9:23 pm

 EPA Warns Holtec: Dumping Contrary to Permit Is A Crime

 Agency Demands Holtec Provide 90 Days Notice of Dumping; Failure to Comply Could Result in Civil and Criminal Punishments; Compliance "Mandatory," Says Agency